 You have a website and when you run a Green Web Check it is shown as hosted by Cloudflare or another organisation instead of your green provider

 Our checking tools work by looking up a website’s domain name, i.e. mygreensite.com, and from there, looking up the address of the digital infrastructure it runs on, called an IP address.
 From there, we can usually tell if a website is running on digital infrastructure that is marked as running on green energy in our system.
 Key to this working has been the idea that domain name points to an IP address, and that IP address represents a server run by the organisation responsible for the website.

 In the last few years, content delivery networks like CloudFlare or Amazon Cloudfront have become increasingly popular, and because they work differently, this assumption is no longer one we can make all the time.

 Because services like this make copies of the content you would show on a website, and serve it from a multiple possible servers around the world, your website can appear as being served by the content delivery network’s fleet of servers, instead of the server with a hosting company that you might have chosen for their green credentials.

 This also means that if we can’t find evidence of the content delivery network using green energy, your site will not show as using green energy either.

 While we try do our best to keep track of changes made by large providers and their commitments on sustainability, there may be cases where the providers have made changes where we haven’t seen the supporting evidence for claims made by them yet.

-Also, because we are a tiny NGO, and are rarely customers of these providers, we don’t always get prompt responses our requests for information.
+Also, because we are a tiny non-profit, and are rarely customers of these providers ourselves, we don’t always get prompt responses our requests for information.

 When this happens, you can help by asking them to share some supporting more supporting evidence so we can update the records we do have, and we have a template email you an use here, linking to the criteria we use.